Mixed motives and linear forms in the Catalan constant: Construction of the motive

 \section{Construction of the motive $M$}

 In this section, we define a motive $M$ over $\Q$ that has $\bG$ as a period.
 This will be our first approximation of the motive of the Catalan constant, which will later be defined as a 2-dimensional subobject of $M$.
+The ideas used in the construction of $M$ go back to Terasoma \cite{Terasoma}.
+An excellent exposition of these ideas can be found in \cite[\S 2.5.1]{BF}, where Burgos Gil and Fres\'{a}n discuss the construction of a motive with $\zeta(2)$ as a period in details.
+This section will closely follow Burgos Gil and Fres\'{a}n.

 Let us start by fixing some notation.
 From this point on in the paper, let $X:=\A^2_{\Q}=\operatorname{Spec}{\Q}[x, y]$ be the affine plane over $\Q$.
 Let $A \subset X$ be the unit circle around the origin, i.e., Let $\ell_1, \ell_2$ and $\ell_3$ be the lines in $X$ defined by